-- 3.1.1 Service delivery charters and development plans for decentralised services are developed and circulated to citizens. - 3.1.2 Communication strategy among and between central government and local governments is developed and implemented. - 3.1.3 A situational analysis of the LG structures is conducted to ensure refined roles and responsibilities are accompanied with appropriate resources. - 3.1.4 An inventory of services delivered by LGs and which service is delivered at what level of LG is made and published. - 3.1.5 Citizen score card/report card mechanisms are institutionalised. - 3.1.6 Automation and computerisation of service delivery (use of ICTs) to the extent possible and coordination of efforts were maximized, i.e. without having to re-invent the wheel.
+- 3.1.1 Service delivery charters and development plans for decentralised services are developed and circulated to citizens. - 3.1.2 Communication strategy among and between central government and local governments is developed and implemented. - 3.1.3 Citizen score card/report card mechanisms are institutionalised. - 3.1.4 Automation and computerisation of service delivery (use of ICTs) to the extent possible